 To better understand the difference between climate and weather, imagine that you are planning an outdoor event in northern Wisconsin.
 You would be thinking about climate when you plan the event in the summer rather than the winter because you have long-term knowledge that any given Saturday in the months of May to August would be a better choice for an outdoor event in Wisconsin than any given Saturday in January.
 However, you cannot determine the specific day that the event should be held on because it is difficult to accurately predict the weather on a specific day.
 Climate can be considered “average” weather that takes place over many years.

 Climate change can be understood by approaching three areas of study:

 It is helpful to keep these three different aspects of climate change clearly separated when consuming media reports about global climate change.
-It is common for reports and discussions about global climate change to confuse the data showing that Earth’s climate is changing with the factors that drive this climate change.
+We should note that it is common for reports and discussions about global climate change to confuse the data showing that Earth’s climate is changing with the factors that drive this climate change.

-Climate change, and specifically the anthropogenic (meaning, caused by humans) warming trend presently underway, is recognized as a major extinction threat, particularly when combined with other threats such as habitat loss and the expansion of disease organisms.
-Scientists disagree about the likely magnitude of the effects, with extinction rate estimates ranging from 15 percent to 40 percent of species committed to extinction by 2050.
+Climate change, and specifically the anthropogenic (meaning, caused by humans) warming trend presently escalating, is recognized as a major extinction threat, particularly when combined with other threats such as habitat loss and the expansion of disease organisms.
+Scientists disagree about the likely magnitude of the effects, with extinction rate estimates ranging from 15 percent to 40 percent of species destined for extinction by 2050.
 Scientists do agree, however, that climate change will alter regional climates, including rainfall and snowfall patterns, making habitats less hospitable to the species living in them, in particular, the endemic species.
 The warming trend will shift colder climates toward the north and south poles, forcing species to move with their adapted climate norms while facing habitat gaps along the way.
 The shifting ranges will impose new competitive regimes on species as they find themselves in contact with other species not present in their historic range.
 One such unexpected species contact is between polar bears and grizzly bears.
-Previously, these two species had separate ranges.
+Previously, these two distinct species had separate ranges.
 Now, their ranges are overlapping and there are documented cases of these two species mating and producing viable offspring, which may or may not be viable crossing back to either parental species.
-Changing climates also throw off species’ delicate timing adaptations to seasonal food resources and breeding times.
+Changing climates also throw off species’ delicate timed adaptations to seasonal food resources and breeding times.
 Many contemporary mismatches to shifts in resource availability and timing have already been documented.

 Range shifts are already being observed: for example, some European bird species ranges have moved 91 km northward.
 The same study suggested that the optimal shift based on warming trends was double that distance, suggesting that the populations are not moving quickly enough.
 Range shifts have also been observed in plants, butterflies, other insects, freshwater fishes, reptiles, and mammals.

 Climate gradients will also move up mountains, eventually crowding species higher in altitude and eliminating the habitat for those species adapted to the highest elevations.
 Some climates will completely disappear.
-The rate of warming appears to be accelerated in the arctic, which is recognized as a serious threat to polar bear populations that require sea ice to hunt seals during the winter months: seals are the only source of protein available to polar bears.
-A trend to decreasing sea ice coverage has occurred since observations began in the mid-twentieth century.
-The rate of decline observed in recent years is far greater than previously predicted by climate models.
+The accelerating rate of warming in the arctic significantly reduces snowfall and the formation of sea ice.
+Without the ice, species like polar bears cannot successfully hunt seals, which are their only reliable source of food.
+Sea ice coverage has been decreasing since observations began in the mid-twentieth century, and the rate of decline observed in recent years is far greater than previously predicted.